theXappy/RemoteNET/README.md

 ## TODOs
 1. Generics aren't completely supported
-2. Static members, Static functions
+2. Static members
-3. Allow for multiple ScubaDivers to co-exist on the same system
-4. Support injecting to self with local diver
+3. Support injecting to self with local diver
-5. Document "Reflection API" (RemoteType, RemoteMethodInfo, ... )
+4. Document "Reflection API" (RemoteType, RemoteMethodInfo, ... )
-6. .NET core/.NET 5
+5. .NET core/.NET 5
-7. Support other .NET framework CLR versions.
+6. Support other .NET framework CLR versions.
 Currently supports v4.0.30319

 ## Thanks
 **denandz** for his interesting project **KeeFarce** which was a major inspiration for this project.
 Also multiple parts of this project are directly taken from KeeFarce (DLL Injection, Bootstrap, IntPtr-to-Object converter).

+**icons8** for the "Puppet" icon

 **Raymond Chen** for stating this project shouldn't be done in [this blog post from 2010](https://devblogs.microsoft.com/oldnewthing/20100812-00/?p=13163).
 I really like this qoute from the post: